|

 Biography

-Terry Juran came on board as director of Travis Air Museum in July 2008 replacing Dr. Leiser who retired after twelve years of service as curator.
-Prior to becoming the Director of the Travis Air Museum, Terry had been the Superintendent of the museum while on active duty status.
-When asked by fellow airmen how it was being the Superintendent at the museum, Terry’s response was, “It’s the best job I have had in 25 years of being in the Air Force.”
+Terry Juran came on board as Curator of Travis AFB Heritage Center in July 2008 replacing Dr. Leiser who retired after twelve years of service as curator.
+Prior to becoming the Curator of the Travis Air Museum, Terry had been the Superintendent of the Heritage Center while on active duty status.
+When asked by fellow airmen how it was being the Superintendent at the Heritage Center, Terry’s response was, “It’s the best job I have had in 25 years of being in the Air Force.”

 His education includes a Master of Arts in history from the American Military University, Bachelor of Arts from Bethany College in Applied Professional Studies and an Associates degree in graphic arts.
 During May 2008, Terry hit the 25 year mark as a reservist with the 349th Aircraft Maintenance Squadron here at Travis Air Force Base where he has served as a crew chief on C-5 aircraft as well as flying crew chief.
 He is also a certified, licensed Airframe and Powerplant mechanic by the FAA.

 Prior to coming onto active duty for ten years, Terry worked as a graphic artist for TRW in the Silicon Valley, doing art work for many exciting and cutting edge projects within the defense industry.
-Terry and his wife Adriana have two boys, Brian (6) and Stephen (26).
+Terry and his wife Adriana have two boys, Brian and Stephen.

 |